 Nevertheless, North Dakota leads the country in DUI-related deaths on a per capita basis.
 The state’s “Vision Zero” campaign aims to completely eliminate the number of traffic fatalities that occur each year, but more action to reduce the number of DUIs will be needed to achieve this goal.
 These are all good reasons to find cheap North Dakota car insurance that will cover you in case of an accident.

 The cheapest car insurance in North Dakota

-There is a wide selection of auto insurance companies that provide affordable coverage to a variety of drivers, both single and married, young and old and those with clean records versus those who have accumulated a few points.
-Here is a table showing some of the most well-known insurers in the state and the premiums that they charge to the average driver.
+There is a wide selection of auto insurance companies in North Dakota that provide affordable coverage to a variety of drivers, both single and married, young and old and those with clean records versus those who have accumulated a few points.
+The top 5 carriers below are the cheapest carriers with a large market share in the state.

 |Car insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

 Nodak only offers vehicle insurance for North Dakota drivers.
 The local insurance company can focus on servicing its friends, neighbors and community members by providing the cheapest auto insurance in North Dakota.
 To keep premiums low, policyholders can opt for accident forgiveness, which gives drivers a break to save them from an increase in vehicle coverage if they cause an accident.

 This insurance company is dedicated exclusively to providing affordable insurance of all types to members of the U.S. military and its veterans.
 The relatively low number of traffic fatalities in the state allows it to offer affordable car insurance to anyone who is or was in the military with a clean driving record.